Central Texas Counts

 Granger Lake in Williamson County is approximately 35 miles northeast of Austin.
 This is an important wintering habitat for many prairie species such as Mountain Plover, longspurs, Burrowing and Short-eared Owl, and Sprague's Pipit, with 20 species of sparrows documented on the count.
 The Granger CBC area offers diverse habitat, and participants will have the opportunity to count open farmland, freshwater, riparian woodland, and Blackland Prairie habitat.
 Compiler Richard Kostecke, firstname.lastname@example.org.

 Calling all birders!
 Hyatt Regency Lost Pines Resort and Spa, LCRA's McKinney Roughs Nature Park, Bastrop County Audubon Society and TPWD's Lost Pines Master Naturalists invite birding enthusiasts to join them for the Lost Pines Christmas Bird Count.
 The count circle is located in Bastrop County between the Bastrop CBC and Austin CBC circles and just a bit to the north.
 This count is a community collaboration between the Lower Colorado River Authority, Bastrop Audubon Society and the Lost Pines Master Naturalists.
 The count will include the properties of McKinney Roughs, Hyatt Lost Pines, Webberville, Utley, numerous rural areas around Elgin, many area county roads and neighborhoods that include Crystal Lake, Bluebonnet Acres, Wilbarger Bend, Union Chapel and Young's Prairie Road.
 The count also encompasses miles of the lower Colorado River.
-For the past two years, special events and workshops have been planned around the count, and the Hyatt Lost Pines offered special discounted rates.
+In 2014-2015, special events and workshops were planned around the count, and the Hyatt Lost Pines offered special discounted rates.
 The status of this count is not yet known for this year.